reydelo/travel-bot/README.md

 ## Configure app

-Open `a/nice/path/to/a.file` then edit it with your settings.
-You will need:
+Open `.env.example`, copy and save it as `.env` and edit it with your settings.

-- A setting;
-- Another setting;
-- One more setting;
+- Follow Slack Setup and Google Sheets API Setup

 ## Running the project